 Having an idea is the first step to becoming an entrepreneur.
 Developing the right business model comes next.
 The process of identifying a business model can be confusing and frustrating.
 The second panel of the conference, How to Create Value with the Right Business Model featured a range of startups and founders all with marketplace businesses with different approaches.

-- Alison Johnston Rue, Director of Marketing for Learning Services of Chegg Tutors, a marketplace for online tutoring acquired by Chegg in June 2014
+- Alison Johnston Rue, CEO of InstaEDU, a marketplace for online tutoring acquired by Chegg in June 2014

 - Rebecca Rosenfelt, product manager for growth at AirBnB

 - Laura Behrens Wu, founder of Shippo, a marketplace for e-commerce shipping

 - Lynn Perkins, CEO of Urbansitter, a marketplace for babysitters.